Frank Dooley: 1952 Helsinki Olympics

-Frank Martin Dooley (March 21, 1929 – November 14, 2022) was an American competition swimmer who represented the United States at the 1952 Summer Olympics in Helsinki, Finland.
-Dooley swam for the gold medal-winning U.S. team in the qualifying heats of the men's 4×200-meter freestyle relay.
+Managed by Head U.S. Olympic Swim Coach Mat Mann of the University of Michigan, Dooley swam for the gold medal-winning U.S. team in the qualifying heats of the men's 4×200-meter freestyle relay at the 1952 Helsinki Olympics where the US finals team later won the gold medal with a time of 8:31.1.
 He did not receive a medal, however, because under the Olympic swimming rules in effect in 1952, only relay swimmers who competed in the event final were medal-eligible.
+Japan won the silver medal with a time of 8:33.5, and France won the bronze with a time of 8:45.9.
+Dooley's 1952 Olympic teammate, native Hawaiian Ford Konno also attended Ohio State and trained under Mike Peppe.